honghusldl/Data-Science/README.md

 # Learning materials and Projects
-Each project is saved in a dedicated folder.
+Each project is saved in a dedicated folder.<br />
 A project may contain a package of files for completion.